 In April 2015 — with a damaged heart pumping only 23 percent of the blood she needed — Valadez became the first person on the West Coast to receive a new, mechanical heart pump at Sharp Memorial Hospital.

 At that time, she joined only a handful of people across the nation implanted with the HeartMate III Left Ventricular Assist Device (LVAD) as part of a clinical trial.
 LVADs keep patients with advanced heart failure alive by supplementing the pumping function of their weak hearts.
 This newest version is designed to be safer and more patient-friendly.
+The device received FDA approval in 2017.

 "Until Sharp, I didn't have an answer for so many years," Valadez says about her declining health over the last decade.
 "And then for me to get my heart so fast, I was like, 'Wow, that was quick.'
 I'm so grateful."